Joshua Smith - Journalist

 Writing news stories on issues like challenges faced by food banks, river pollution, biodiversity initiatives, artists contributing to Black History Month, and the effect the Ukraine War has on displaced people in England.

-Feature writing experience with a piece on an Iranian government protest, a profile on grassroots female football players in Australia, and the local London darts scene, which became the most viewed article on The River Online.
+Feature writing experience with a piece on a protest against the Iranian government, a profile on Kingston University’s oldest graduate – a story later covered by the BBC - and an exploration of the local London darts scene, which became the most viewed article on The River Online.

 • Contributed match reports for Chelsea F.C.
 Women and England, participated in post-match press conferences with managers, such as Gareth Southgate and Emma Hayes, and interviewed players in the mixed zone.